nafizjiwa/REACT-QUICK-REFERENCE/README.md

         ));

 ### [name] This is the Computed Property
 Name allows us to use the string value stored by the name variable as a property key.
-So value = key
+So A String Value = key

         [name]: value